flashxio/FlashX-doc/index.md

 FlashX performs data analytics in the form of graphs and matrices.
 It runs on a variety of hardware and can utilize solid-state drives (SSDs) to scale to large datasets in a single machine.
+The goal of FlashX is process massive datasets more efficiently in a single machine.

-It has two main components:
+FlashX has two main components:

 * FlashGraph is a general-purpose programming framework with a vertex-centric programming interface for large-scale graph analysis.
 FlashGraph is able to